The #1 WooCommerce Loyalty Program Plugin

 Now, let’s move on to Point Amounts.
 Here, you can select the actions that will help users earn points:

-You can also define the number of points for each section.
+You can also define the number of points for each option.
 For instance, users who comment on a blog post may receive 20 points.
 You also have the option to set breakpoints for spending over a threshold and select promotional periods during which users will receive extra points.

 Step 5: Set the conditions for using reward points